ministryofjustice/cloud-platform-concourse/README.md

 3. Edit `resources/secrets.tf` and add a configuration block for the new cluster, if one does not already exist.

+4. Create namespaces:

+* `kubectl create namespace concourse`
+* `kubectl create namespace concourse-main`

-4. Run terraform to bootstraps a Concourse deployment on a Kubernetes cluster <cluster-name> using the Helm package manager.
+5. Run terraform to bootstraps a Concourse deployment on a Kubernetes cluster <cluster-name> using the Helm package manager.

-   `terraform apply`
+   `cd resources; terraform apply`

-Two namespaces are created: `concourse` and `concourse-main`.
-Please make sure you define them in the [environments repository](https://github.com/ministryofjustice/cloud-platform-environments).
+Please make sure you define the namespaces `concourse` and `concourse-main` in the [environments repository](https://github.com/ministryofjustice/cloud-platform-environments).

-*NOTE*: Due to the way `helm` manages namespaces for concourse secrets (`concourse-main` in this case), it will fail on the first run of the setup script.
-If this occurs, with an error message complaining about the existence of the `concourse-main` namespace, please run it a second time.

 ## Removing
 Currently a manual task: